Internet and email security – five steps to keep yourself safe online.

 3. Be cautious about opening attachments and downloading files from emails, no matter who they are from.

 - Some phishing emails may contain software that can record information on your internet activities (spyware) or open a ‘back door’ to allow hackers access to your computer (Trojans).

 - Watch out for fake invoices, bills or receipts.
+(Especially if they don’t include your name – “Dear customer” means they are sending the same email to thousands of people.)
 Scam emails may say that you owe money to a bank, or you need to pay a bill in advance, usually with something that looks like a Word document attached.
-Or they may send you a receipt “thank you for your payment, for more information please see….”
+Or they may send you a receipt: “Thank you for your payment, for more information please see….”
 Don’t be fooled: don’t click on the link, and don’t open the attachment.

 - Promotional and marketing scams – if the offer looks too good to be true, it usually is.